pirevaa/user-management/README.md

 - Admin panel which allows you to manage and delete users.
 - An artisan command to view all roles (php artisan list:roles)
 - User search
+- Restricted routes for authenticated users and administrators.